seraphimsakiewicz/seraphimsakiewicz/README.md

 - 👋 Hi, I’m @seraphimsakiewicz
-- 👀 I’m interested in ...JavaScript,Java,HTML,CSS,Postgres,Sequelize,Node,
+- 👀 I’m interested in...JavaScript,Java,HTML,CSS,Postgres,Sequelize,Node,C#,React
-- 🌱 I’m currently learning ...Javavascript
+- 🌱 I’m currently learning...Java
 - 💞️ I’m looking to collaborate on ...anything
-- 📫 How to reach me ...seraphimsakiewicz @Telegram
+- 📫 How to reach me...seraphim.dev@proton.me

 <!---
 seraphimsakiewicz/seraphimsakiewicz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.